 the Baltics.
 As the Baltic governments look to find ways to reduce costs, much-needed social services are being eliminated.
 This is particularly true of those countries receiving loans from the International Monetary Fund, such as Latvia.

 Direct compensation payments are made from the Central and Eastern European Fund (CEEF) and the Hardship Fund.
-Beginning in January 2021, CEEF payments increased to €580 per month due to Claims Conference negotiations with the German government.
+Beginning in January 2022, CEEF payments increased to €600 per month due to Claims Conference negotiations with the German government.
 The Claims Conference negotiates on an ongoing basis with the German government to include additional Nazi victims in compensation programs, increase payments, and provide increased funds for social services.